 - Use a humidifier.
 These make the air moist, which may cut down on coughing.
 Cool-air humidifiers do that, and there's no hot steam that might be a burn risk.
-Clean the humidifier so mold doesn't sprout.
+Clean the humidifier so mold doesn't grow.
 "Make sure it doesn't have water in it that's been sitting there forever," Cooke says.

 - Suck on a lozenge.
 Some cough drops use a numbing ingredient, such as benzocaine, which can calm down a cough long enough to help you fall asleep, Senior says.

 There are many reasons you could be coughing.
 "Cough is a really common symptom," Senior says.